-As is noted in Table 2 the Board had a change in net position in the amount of \$1,284,529.
+As is noted in Table 2 the Board had a change in net position in the amount of \$1,499,658.
 Several factors contribute to both a negative and positive effect on net position.
-First, the Board experienced an increase in the insurance premium tax revenue in the amount of \$582,551 for fiscal year 2019.
+First, the Board experienced an increase in the insurance premium tax revenue in the amount of \$181,773 for fiscal year 2020.
 While the Board has no control over the premium tax revenue as it is subject to economic and market conditions, an increase in revenue to the Board directly benefits the local police and fire pension plans.
-Secondly, distributions to pension plans increased for fiscal year 2019 in the amount of \$261,344.
+Secondly, distributions to pension plans decreased for fiscal year 2020 in the amount of \$146,516.
 One of the primary objectives of the MPOB is to distribute the premium tax into the accounts of the pension plans as soon as the plans meet the criteria for state aid.
-While it is the responsibility of the pension plans to draw down these funds, the increased distributions is reflective of our continued educational efforts to the pension plan trustees and finance directors especially with respect to drawing down the state aid as soon as the municipality has made its required contributions.
-96% of the September 2018 allocation was distributed by June 30, 2019 which is an increase of 3% to the same time period of the previous year.
-Third, as a result of short-term rate increases in the WV Money Market Pool the MPOB return on investments managed by the Board of Treasury Investments have risen from 2.06% as of June 2018 to 2.47 % as of June 2019.
-This rate hike caused our interest income to increase \$281,992.
+92% of the September 2019 allocation was distributed by June 30, 2020.
+Finally, because of short-term rate decreases in the WV Money Market Pool, the MPOB return on investments managed by the Board of Treasury Investments have decreased from 2.47% as of June 2019 to 1.71% as of June 2020.
+This rate decrease contributed to our interest income decrease of \$120,986.